A Unified Framework for Lifted Training and Inversion Approaches: Implementation

 The core idea is to replace the minimisation problems in the BCD updates with simple gradient descent steps.
 The alternating scheme for the sequence of iterates $\{(\theta^t, \{ \Gvar_i^t \}_{i \in S_p})\}_t$ within the inner ISGM loop then becomes

 Here, $\alpha_t > 0$ and $\beta_t > 0$ are step-size parameters for the parameter and auxiliary variable updates, respectively.
 Also note that the iteration index of the quadratic penalty stems from ISGM and therefore is $k$ and not $t$.
-The step-size parameters can be chosen as fixed constants, determined via a line search for $\alpha$ and $\beta$, or adapted during the optimisation.
+The step-size parameters can be chosen as fixed constants, determined via a line search for $\alpha$ and $\beta$, or adapted during the optimisation using a learning rate schedule such as cosine annealing.

 The gradients required for these updates are precisely those detailed in \Cref{sec:first_order_algorithms}.
 For instance, the gradient with respect to the parameter block $\theta$ would involve computing the gradients for each component ($\GK, \GBiasd, \GLin, \GBias$) as laid out for the differentiable case in \Cref{sec:diff-case}.
 Similarly, the update for the auxiliary variables is performed by taking a step in the negative direction of the gradient with respect to each $\Gaux_j$.